matijakolaric-com/django-music-publisher/README.rst

 ++++++++++++++++++++++

 Django Music Publisher is open source software for original music publishers.
-It is a tool for **managing metadata** on musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.
+It is a tool for **managing metadata** for musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.